ChameleonIVCR/JAmadeus/README.md

-# JAmadeus
+# amadeus
- An Amadeus discord bot rewrite in Java
+A bot zonal created.
+I'm kindda converting it to java I guess